snok/drf-openapi-tester/docs/index.rst

 -  `Testing response documentation`_
 -  `Testing request body documentation`_

-Support for other use cases could be added in the future, and contributions are welcome.
+Support for other use cases could be added in the future, and contributions made to expand the scope of the package are welcome.

 Implementations
 ---------------